applicvision/frontend-friends/docs/api/README.md

 html`<div>hello</div>`.mount(document.body)
 ```

-Using expressions within `${}`, dynamic parts can be added to the HTML.
-It can be attributes:
+Using expressions within `${}`, dynamic parts can be added to the HTML string.

+Those dynamic parts can be attributes:

 #### *String attributes*
 ```javascript